 Ben Jing

-Ben Jing: Also known as Shen Nong Ben Cao Jing, or Shen Nong's Herbal, this is one of China's earliest materia medica.
-It occurs in the 1st century B.C. and its authorship is attributed to the ancient emperor Shen Nong (the Divine Peasant).
-It is the earliest pharmacological monograph that survives till today, and the first systematic summary of China's early clinical experience in the use of herbs.
+Ben Jing, also known as Shen Nong Ben Cao Jing, or Shen Nong’s Herbal, is one of China’s earliest materia medica.
+It dates to the 1st century BCE, and its authorship is traditionally attributed to the legendary emperor Shen Nong (the Divine Farmer).
+It is the earliest surviving pharmacological monograph and the first systematic summary of China’s early clinical experience in herbal medicine.
 It is regarded as a classic work of traditional Chinese medicine.